 Fortunately, Where Words Prevail soon came my way – an inspiring documentary about the life and work of Dame Cis Berry, a British legend.

-As a child, enamored with poetry from an early age, Cis often hid in her working-class family’s bathroom to read Shakespeare, Keats, Shelley and Auden to Micky, her dog.
+Growing up, Cis often hid in her working-class family’s bathroom to read Shakespeare, Keats, Shelley and Auden to her dog, Micky.
 Eventually, she studied and scrabbled and improvised and worked her way to becoming the Royal Shakespeare Company’s voice director – the first female in that role, and a position she held for nearly half a century.

-Over the course of her career, she influenced the stage and screen performances of generations of British actors – from Sean Connery (whom she coached at her home in the 1960s before she joined the R.S.C.) to Judi Dench, Emily Watson and Patrick Stewart.
-Actor Ian McKellen was also a student and fan of hers.
+Over the course of her long career, she influenced the stage and screen performances of generations of British actors, including Sean Connery (whom she coached at her home in the 1960s prior to joining the R.S.C.), Judi Dench, Emily Watson, Patrick Stewart, and Ian McKellen.

 “Her personal approach was almost that of a confidante, relaxing the mind and the body, or of a healer soothing tensions, rooting emotions in reality,” McKlennen said in a 1976 interview.
 “She prepared the actor to be a tuned instrument, which may clearly and resonantly play Shakespeare’s subtlest and grandest notes.”

-In addition to the RSC, Where Words Prevail documented her efforts to teach the power of voice, language and communication, from workshops and classes in Seoul, prison inmates in Moscow, to impoverished barrio residents in Rio de Janeiro.
+Cis also took her lessons on the road.
+Where Words Prevail documented her efforts to teach the power of voice, language and communication to workshops and classes in Seoul, prison inmates in Moscow, to impoverished barrio residents in Rio de Janeiro.

-The title – Where Words Prevail – brought back the memory of sitting in the kitchen of the house Martin and I bought in the Money Pit neighborhood, and how those four little words he said – I’ve changed my mind – had prevailed, changing my life’s direction completely.
+The title of the documentary – Where Words Prevail – triggered a memory of sitting in the kitchen of the house Martin and I bought in the Money Pit neighborhood, and how those four little words he said – I’ve changed my mind – had prevailed, changing my life’s direction completely.

 Well, almost completely; I was still working with documentary films, but now I was my own boss.
 Looking back on that moment, I realized how at peace I was with how everything went from that moment on.
 Actually, more than at peace.
 It was like looking underneath the bandage and seeing what you once thought was a life-threatening wound has not only miraculously healed, but your skin looks better than you ever thought it could.

-As usual, I was hired to do what I had come to call my ‘PBS station wrangling’ – getting Where Words Prevail on the air on as many of the 349 PBS stations across the US as possible.
-This was a task I compared to the effort involved trying to get a film accepted into as many film festivals as possible – and simultaneously.
-People who’ve tried to do this will understand what I mean.
+As usual, I was hired to do what I had come to call ‘PBS station wrangling’ – getting Where Words Prevail on the air on as many of the 349 PBS stations across the US as possible, a task I compared to the effort involved trying to get a film accepted into as many film festivals as possible – and simultaneously.
+People who have tried to do this will understand what I mean.

 New York City filmmakers Steve Budlong and Salvatore Rasa wanted to have their film air on WNET, New York City’s PBS station, and in prime time.
 Of course, they did; it’s the holy grail for everyone, especially if New York is where you live and work.